hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 #### Warning: External Attachments

-The use of an attachment of type `link` for the OCA Bundle itself, or the use of external references to the images in the [branding overlay](#aries-specific-branding-overlay) could provide malicious issuers with a mechanism for tracking the use of a holder's verifiable credential.
+The use of an attachment of type `link` for the OCA Bundle itself, or the use of external references to the images in the
+[branding Meta overlay](#aries-specific-branding-meta-overlay) could provide malicious issuers with a mechanism for tracking the use of a holder's verifiable credential.
 Specifically, the issuer could: